juan-para/liquibase-db/README.md

 # Monthly Expenses Database
-This repository contains the Liquibase changelogs for the Monthly Expenses database.
+This repository contains the Liquibase scripts for versioning and managing the database schema changes for the Monthly Expenses application.

 ### Installation and Usage
 1. Clone the repository: